 - The Gender Trust, a charity helping all those affected by gender identity issues.

 Here to help you

 CSP resources are on hand for members with gender concerns.

 - The CSP’s Equality & Diversity Toolkit is a user-friendly resource to guide you through law and best practice and help you raise awareness.

 - If you’re encountering discrimination, ask your CSP steward for help.
 Trained to deal with members’ problems, they can also call on the society’s negotiating officers and legal services.

 - The CSP’s lesbian, gay, bisexual and transgender network helps members support each other.
 Membership is confidential, keeping in touch through iCSP, email, newsletters and meetings.

-- The CSP’s new guidance.
+- The CSP’s Physiotherapy treatment of transgender patients guidance.